Table of Contents

 - The European Bank for Reconstruction and Development details that Greece’s economy would benefit from diversification as it is overwhelmingly dependent on tourism, with a high public debt, and low labor participation.

 - A cumbersome, paper-based bureaucracy and judicial system has been cited as a major and longstanding constraint to the conduct of profitable business in Greece by the European Parliament.
+An employer of record in Greece helps you navigate strict rules and regulations so your business can thrive.

 Cultural nuances and must-knows of doing business in Greece